Court: Testimony from OxyContin maker must be unsealed

 - Costco posts strong results but faces margin scrutiny

-The ruling is a victory for STAT, a national health publication owned by Boston Globe Media that sued to unseal the testimony.
+The ruling is a victory for STAT, a national health publication owned by Boston Globe Media.
+Jon Fleischaker, an attorney for STAT, said it’s important for the public to know about the behavior of Purdue Pharma and to examine why the state settled the lawsuit.

+“The public does not have to show a particular interest, a particular need to know.
+It’s got a right to know.
+Period.
+And that’s an important fact,” he said.

+Sackler is a former president of Purdue Pharma and is a member of the family that still controls the privately-held company.
+Purdue Pharma marketed OxyContin for its ability to slowly release its effects over a 12 hour period, which it claimed made it less addictive and safer for patients.
+But users discovered they could bypass the time-release qualities by crushing it.